nicola-farina/robolab/README.md

   ```
   export PYTHONPATH=$PYTHONPATH:<path-to-folder-containing-orc-folder>
   ```

+### Important things
+- The `$ROBOLAB_HOME_PATH` folder is mapped to your home inside the container.
+This means that you can every file located there is shared between the container and your machine.
+You can put, access and modify files there from your machine and those actions will be reflected inside the container.
+  - For example, you can download the Python file provided by the teacher on your normal machine, move them inside that folder, and they will be available inside the container.

 ### Troubleshooting
 In most cases, if you are experiencing problems in the container, the best thing to try is to delete the `.bashrc` file **inside the container**, exit from the container, and run `robolab-f`.